Taiko2k/Tauon/docs/setup.md

-# Binary setup on Windows
+# Binary release setup on Windows

 Release bundle should 'just work' by running tmb.exe.
 Otherwise make sure Visual C++ Runtime and DirectX are installed.